 After my first assignment in London earlier last week, I went for another walk to explore the city.
-I finished the job near the subway station on Bond Street, and from there, I crossed the city centre to check out some of London’s most iconic sites.
+This time, I crossed the city centre to check out some of London’s most iconic sites.

-Not far away is Westminster Abbey, an impressive Gothic church built 770 years ago.
+The following stop was the nearly-placed Westminster Abbey; an impressive Gothic church built 770 years ago.

-Sometimes I think whether it wouldn’t be better to settle down somewhere, have some base of certainty and just go with “the easier way.”
-But then, when passing new structures in beautiful late-afternoon light while meeting new, interesting people, I am like, “um, not.”
-Even if it may be challenging at times, it is worthy of pursuing the way of life you love.
+Sometimes, moving to a new city comes with challenges, which make me think whether it wouldn’t be better to settle down, have some base of certainty and go the easier way.
+But then I go on walks like this, sightseeing new structures in beautiful late-afternoon light while meeting new, interesting people, I am like, “um, the change is worthy.”
+Even if it may be tricky at times, moving from place to place to pursue the way of life I love proves worthy.

-Walking further, I got to see Tate Modern - A former power station, now converted to an art gallery.
+Walking further, I got to see Tate Modern – A former power station, now converted into an art gallery.
 Yes, please!

 My next destination was the Shard, currently the tallest building in the European Union.

-As it was getting darker, I took a pic of the central financial district, sitting on the other side of the river.
+As it was getting darker, I took a pic of the central financial district, sitting on the other side of the Thames.